gaurangm-web/altered-tf-activity/README.md

 # altered-tf-activity
-Streamlit app for gene expression analysis
+Python code for Streamlit app for gene expression analysis